General

 Range and Habitat

 White-crowned Sparrow: Breeds from Alaska and Manitoba east to Labrador and Newfoundland, and south into the western mountains to northern New Mexico and central California.
-Spends winters north to southern Alaska, Idaho, Kansas, Kentucky, and Maryland.
-Preferred nesting habitats include dense brush, especially near open grasslands.
+Winters in southern British Columbia, Idaho, and Nebraska south to Mexico and east to the Atlantic.
+Preferred nesting habitats include dense brush near open grasslands.
 During winter, occurs in open woods and gardens.

 Breeding and Nesting